Macrobrachium xmas

-Macrobrachium xmas is a stygobitic shrimp endemic to the anchialine caves of Christmas Island.
-Individuals are white to yellow in color and live in brackish water with other small cave-dwelling shrimp and crabs.
+Macrobrachium xmas is a stygobitic palaemonid shrimp endemic to the anchialine caves of Christmas Island, an Australian territory in the Indian Ocean.
+Individuals are medium in size with a color ranging from white to yellow.
+They live in brackish water with other small cave-dwelling shrimp and crabs.
 The species is sometimes commonly referred to as the Christmas Island cave prawn.